bediniupi/AlmaSet2Analytics/README.md

 python almaset2analytics.py -f data.csv -c "MMS ID" file_analysis.xml
 ```

 5c.
-Open the file file_analysis.xml and select all and copy, the past it into the "Analysis XML" box
+Open the file file_analysis.xml, select all and copy, then past it into the "Analysis XML" box

 ## Installation
 No installation needed, simply download allmaset2analytics.py in a rw directory.